 Here’s a wonderful performance of “Cleir de Lune” played on the PX-S1000:

 Samples are just the base of sounds you hear from the PX-S1000.
-Another surprising inclusion is acoustic modelling, courtesy of Casio’s updated AiR modelling tech.
+Another surprising inclusion is acoustic modeling, courtesy of Casio’s updated AiR modeling tech.

 Casio didn’t just reuse the tech found in previous Privia iterations.
-They included some of the modelling techniques from their Grand Hybrid Celviano series, too.
+They included some of the modeling techniques from their Grand Hybrid Celviano series, too.